pbachu99/thewindows/README.md

 #some of my testing with Windows
-* feel free to fort
+* feel free to fork